Coney Island–Stillwell Avenue station: Station renovation

+Initial renovation attempts

 Plans to renovate the Coney Island–Stillwell Avenue station were brought up again in the late 1980s, after restaurant mogul Horace Bullard proposed rebuilding the nearby Steeplechase Park.
-Even though the Steeplechase Park reconstruction was later canceled, plans for the station renovation moved forward, and by the mid-1990s, the Metropolitan Transportation Authority (MTA) had finalized plans to overhaul the station completely.
-In 1999, the MTA requested $125 million in federal funding for the renovation.
-As part of renovation, a group of satellite dishes was proposed for the station.
-By this point, the New York City Transit Police were operating from a tent adjacent to the station, and there were vestiges of a carousel within the station.
+The Steeplechase Park reconstruction was later canceled.
+Nonetheless, plans for the station renovation moved forward, and the Metropolitan Transportation Authority (MTA) indicated in 1988 that it would spend $30,000 to study what to do with the station building.
+At the time, The Washington Post characterized the shops around the entrance as being arranged around a dark alley that smelled like urine; according to the Post, it had been 15 years since the station had been repainted.
+By the mid-1990s, the MTA had finalized plans to overhaul the station completely.

 On December 23, 1992, a contract was awarded for $21.14 million to rehabilitate the viaduct at the station.
 As part of the project, the concrete on columns and beams were to be removed and replaced.
 Once work started on the project, the contractor discovered that the extent of the concrete deterioration was greater than expected.
 Work on the change proceeded on April 1, 1994, and additional workers, including asbestos and lead abatement, were retroactively approved on May 23, 1994.

-Renovation started in November 2001 with the closure of the Sea Beach platform, which was used by the N train.
-During this time, Coney Island Terminal was given a full, $310 million reconstruction, with one platform at a time remaining open during construction so the West End services (the W until February 2004 and the D afterward) could keep serving the station.
-The Brighton and Culver Lines' platforms, hosting the F and Q services, were closed on September 8, 2002.
-The original BMT station building facade was restored, and a new roof with solar panels was installed, as part of this renovation.

-The new terminal opened on May 23, 2004, with the restoration of F and Q train service and the relocation of D service to tracks 1 and 2.
-The project was completed on May 29, 2005, with full restoration of N service, and reinstatement of all eight tracks in revenue service.
-The accelerated 42-month schedule, as well as the partial service from the West End Line throughout construction, had been undertaken largely to minimize impact on the surrounding community.
+By late 1998, the MTA was planning to renovate the station for $200 million.
+The MTA requested $125 million in federal funding for the renovation the next year.
+As part of renovation, a group of satellite dishes was proposed for the station.
+By this point, the New York City Transit Police were operating from a tent adjacent to the station, and there were vestiges of a carousel within the station.